danlm/srcmodula3/README.md

 # srcmodula3
-DEC's original Modula-3 compiler from 1994
-Uploaded for archival purposes.
+DEC's original Modula-3 compiler from 1994, uploaded for archival purposes.
 For more modern implementations, check out https://github.com/modula3.